lmtoan/sdc-behavior-cloning/README.md

 ### 1) [Early Epoch Video](vid/early.mp4)

-As shown, the car could not make the first turn and end up on the grass.
+As shown, the car could not make the first turn and ended up on the grass.

 ![crash](figs/early.jpg)